 - Unit-interval standardization: The unit interval transformation involves subtracting the minimum value of a field from the field values and then dividing by the difference between the maximum and minimum value of the field.
 This results in a new field that has values that range from zero to one.
 K nearest neighbor calculations are very sensitive to the scaling of the data, particularly if one field is on a very different scale than another.
 As a result, scaling the data is something that should be considered.

-- The number of near neighbors to find: The default and minimum number is one (the nearest) near neighbor.
-The maximum is one hundred.
+- The number of near neighbors to find: The default (and minimum) number is 1 (the nearest) near neighbor.
+The maximum is 100.

-- The algorithm to use for finding the nearest neighbors: Choose one of Cover Tree, KD-Tree, VR (the method used by Venables and Ripley, 2002), CR (a version of the VR algorithm based on a modified distance measure), and Linear search (which involves calculating the distance between each point in the query stream to all the points in the data stream).
-The methods differ in their computation time and accuracy.
+- The algorithm to use for finding the nearest neighbors: The methods differ in their computation time and accuracy.
 The default algorithm is the KD-Tree, which generally has both good computation time and accuracy.
-Linear search is guaranteed to find the true nearest neighbors, but has a very high computation cost.
+Linear search is guaranteed to find the true nearest neighbors but has a very high computation cost.
+Choose one of...

 - N anchor: Consists of a table that gives the unique key value and distance to the desired number of near neighbors to each point in the query stream (identified by the unique key for each record in the query stream).
 If the desired number of near neighbors is two, and the unique key field name is ID, then this output data stream will have the fields ID, ID_1 (the unique keys for the closest near neighbor), Dist_1 (the Euclidean distance to the closest near neighbor), ID_2 (the unique key for the second closest near neighbor), and Dist_2 (the Euclidean distance to the second closest near neighbor).